edwin/hello-world-jms/README.md

 # Hello World using JMS

 A simple test project for demonstrating a simple JMS pubs-subs to a Queue.
-This app is deployed on top of JBoss EAP 7.3 with JDK 8
+This app is deployed on top of JBoss EAP 7.3 with JDK 8, and Red Hat AMQ.

 ## How to test